 While this intuitively sums up the characteristics of an earworm, the story is far more complex.
 Research highlights a number of other cognitive processes, physiological processes, and environmental cues that facilitate an earworm.

 Unidentified, incomplete and unresolved music is like an unfinished thought that needs completion

 The incomplete nature of earworms has a role to play.
 Incomplete music creates a need to resolve it.
 People don’t always recognize the earworm song; they also don’t always remember how it ends.
 Unresolved music sustains itself till it is resolved or dissipated.
 In this case, the music is like a sticky conflicted thought.

 The Zeigarnik effect explains why listening to the song helps extinguish it.
-It states that interrupted thoughts are more easily recalled.
+It states that we remember interrupted and incomplete thoughts better than completed/resolved thoughts.
 Involuntary thoughts occur because they are incomplete and the frequency of re-occurrence depends on the need to complete and resolve them.
 So identifying a song, listening to it in its entirety, remembering how it ends, etc. resolves the incomplete song – like getting done with unfinished business.
 By extension, accidentally listening to a small bit of a song you like can induce an INMI because there is a need to resolve it’s incompleteness.